Euromarque Motorsport Park: Events

 The circuit hosts both 2 and 4 wheeled events.
 The "Skope Classic" is a major annual event held at the track.
 The two-day-event includes practice and racing on Saturday and racing in classes on Sunday for classic and historic cars.
 It is one of the events of Southern Festival of Speed.

 The track hosted the New Zealand Grand Prix in 1998 and 1999.
 New Zealand born driver Simon Wills won both races in his Reynard 94D.
+In May 2025, Supercars announced that, for the first time, a second New Zealand event would be added to the 2026 calendar, joining the Taupō Supercars round at Taupo International Motorsport Park.
+The initial deal was for three years and included various upgrades to the circuit.

 Naming rights

-Since 2013, Mike Pero, founder of Mike Pero Mortgages and Real Estate, has had a naming rights sponsorship deal to Ruapuna, which was known as Mike Pero Motorsport Park.
+Since 2013, Mike Pero, founder of Mike Pero Mortgages and Real Estate, had a naming rights sponsorship deal to Ruapuna, which was known as Mike Pero Motorsport Park.
 This deal ended in 2023, with Euromarque replacing.
 For 10 years before, the naming rights had been held by Powerbuilt Tools.

-Lap Records
+Lap records

 The official lap record for the Euromarque Motorsport Park is 1:15.810, set by Scott Dixon on 5 December 1998.
-While the unofficial all-time track record is 1:11.265, set by Liam Lawson on 21 January 2022.
-The official race lap records at the Euromarque Motorsport Park are listed as:
+While the unofficial all-time track record is 1:11.265, set by Liam Lawson in a Rodin FZED on 21 January 2022.
+As of February 2024, the fastest official race lap records at the Euromarque Motorsport Park are listed as:

+Ruapuna Speedway

+Adjacent to the main circuit (on the south side) is the Ruapuna Speedway.
+The track has hosted important motorcycle speedway events, including multiple qualifying rounds of the Speedway World Championship starting in 1976 and the New Zealand Solo Championship on 17 occasions from 1965 to 2007.
+The track is operated by the Christchurch Speedway Association, and has no relation other than the name and land it shares, with the paved circuit.